N.J. Admin. Code § 6A:23A-21.1

 ii.
 The advertising and the contract included a provision that the unit prices could be so used.

-2. Change orders may not be used to substantially change the quality or character of the items to be provided, inasmuch as such factors would have been a factor in the original bidding.
+2. Change orders shall not be used to substantially change the quality or character of the items to be provided, inasmuch as such factors would have been a factor in the original bidding.

-3. Such changes shall not cause the originally awarded contract price to be exceed cumulatively by more than 20 percent net.
+3. The net cost of changes shall not exceed the originally awarded contract price by more than 20 percent.

 4. Availability of funds shall be certified by the school business administrator/board secretary prior to authorizing any change orders that increase costs.

-5. Changes may be effectuated by the school official authorized to serve as purchasing agent, subject to such contracts or approval requirements as the district board of education or charter school board of trustees may lawfully impose.
+5. Changes may be effectuated by the school official authorized to serve as purchasing agent, subject to contracts or approval requirements the district board of education or charter school board of trustees lawfully imposes.

 6. Change orders may be authorized by the purchasing agent for price adjustment for petroleum products, provided:

 i.
-There has been a determination by the school board attorney that such a price adjustment is authorized by law;
+The school board attorney has determined that such a price adjustment is authorized by law;

 ii.
 The original bidding specifications and contract so authorize;